 Mexico City.
 At long last Ken was on Latin American soil.
 He immediately noticed the difference in the rhythm of life.

-He cycled through Mexico, Belize, and Guatemala with Luis and Jose.
-They then returned to Australia and he continued south through war-torn El Salvador.
+He cycled through Mexico, Belize, and Guatemala and then journeyed by bus through war-torn El Salvador.
 Thus began a series of Latin American calamities.

 His personal challenges continued.
 Teeming up with Guy Ruan, a Frenchman, he crossed The Darién Gap, a notorious jungle between Panama and Colombia...